njir0003/ADS2001-M2/README.md

 - Jin -

 Friday - 03/04/2026

 After running the raw data through 'Data_Cleaning_1' file, download the csv from that and run that csv through 'Missing_Values_1' to fill in those missing values.
 'Missing_Value_1' is for filling missing 'values'.
 So, there are no more missing values.
 But there are missing 'rows' still.
 Maybe try check that while doing the time interval thing. ...Good luck.....

+P.S.
+I tried to upload the clean data with no missing values as csv too but the file was too big.
+I guess each one of us will have to just do itby ourself then.
 - Jin -